 Dine Like a Local at La Especial Bakery

 There’s delicious food everywhere you look in San Benito, which is why you should eat like one of the fine folks from The Resaca City.
 Start at La Especial Bakery, a family-owned business that’s served as a neighborhood meeting spot for over half a century.
-Visit and you’ll find (and smell) some of the best Mexican sweet breads and pastries in the Rio Grande Valley, and is (without a doubt) worth a stop during your time in San Benito.
+Visit and you’ll find, and smell, some of the best Mexican sweet bread and pastries in the Rio Grande Valley.
+It’s worth a stop during your time in San Benito.

-For mouthwatering barbecue, all-you-can-eat beans, Texas-sized baked potatoes and sweet tea served in pitcher instead of a glass, head to the Longhorn Cattle Company.
-This unique restaurant has been in business since the 80s, and was featured as a must-see stop on the Texas Bucket List in 2019.
-Keep an eye out for the Longhorn Cattle Company’s longhorns, usually seen hanging out in the backyard.
+For delicious barbecue, all-you-can-eat beans, Texas-sized baked potatoes, and sweet tea served in a pitcher instead of a glass, head to the Longhorn Cattle Company.
+This unique family-owned restaurant has been in business since the 80s and was featured as a must-see stop on the Texas Bucket List in 2019.
+Keep an eye out for the Longhorn Cattle Company’s longhorns, usually seen hanging out in the backyard!

-Discover Culture and Music History at the Museums of San Benito
+Discover Culture at the San Benito Cultural Heritage Museum